novoalab/EpiNano/README.md

 | sklearn  | 0.20.2     |

 ## Running the software
-* To prepare for feature table, on which predictions will be made Follow this [Wiki](https://github.com/enovoa/EpiNano/wiki)
+* Prepare for feature table, on which predictions will be made

+Follow this [Wiki](https://github.com/enovoa/EpiNano/wiki)

 * To train SVM and perform predictions: